nycmeshnet/nycmesh.net/content/help/index.md

 **Install planner**: We have hundreds of node applications.
 See if you can join the rooftops together on our [map](/map/) and plan an install.
 This takes lots of emailing, phone calls and meeting neighbors.

 ***
-**Network admininstrator [#monitoring](https://nycmesh.slack.com/messages/monitoring)**: Do you know Grafana, Icinga or Nagios?
+**Network administrator [#monitoring](https://nycmesh.slack.com/messages/monitoring)**: Do you know Grafana, Icinga or Nagios?
 Know how to write bash scripts?
 Help us by monitoring nodes and alerting users to problems.

 **Hardware and software hacker [#hardware](https://nycmesh.slack.com/messages/hardware) [#software](https://nycmesh.slack.com/messages/software-firmware)**
 Get our firmware running on more devices.
 We need support for inexpensive 2.4GHz and dual band routers.
 Clone our [nycmeshfeed](https://github.com/nycmeshnet/nycmeshfeed) on our [github](https://github.com/nycmeshnet).